vjosullivan/Lister/README.md

-## VOSToDo
+## Lister
-VOSToDoYet another ToDo list.
-A simple programming exercise for to try out a few ideas.
+A list management app.
+It can be a "To Do" list, a shopping list, task list or anything.
+I am developing this primarily as a programming exercise to try out a few ideas.
 ### Current features
 + Add an item
 + Delete an item